Benefits for people who are sick or have a disability

 You can qualify for certain payments if you are sick for just a short time.
 For other payments you need to show that you have an illness or disability that will last longer than one year.
 Some social welfare disability payments are based on your PRSI contributions.
 If you do not have enough PRSI contributions you may qualify for a similar social assistance payment, however, you must be habitually resident and pass a means test.

 Illness Benefit is intended for those with a short-term illness.
 Invalidity Pension is a long-term payment.
 Illness Benefit and Invalidity Pension are both social insurance payments based on your PRSI contributions.
+COVID-19 enhanced Illness Benefit is paid if a worker is told to self-isolate, restrict their movements or is diagnosed with COVID-19.

 Partial Capacity Benefit is a scheme which allows you to return to work (if you have reduced capacity to work) and continue to receive a payment from the Department of Social Protection.
 To qualify for Partial Capacity Benefit you need to be in receipt of either Illness Benefit (for a minimum of 6 months) or Invalidity Pension.